mackenzie-km/silhouette/spec.md

 - [X] Include user accounts with unique login attribute (username or email) - Using bcrypt, a secure password was implemented.
 Using ActiveRecord validations at user creation, the username is checked for length & uniqueness, the email is checked for email format & uniqueness, and the password is checked for length.
 - [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying - The contact model has restful routes in the contacts controller to create, read, update, and destroy contacts.
 The facts model also has a route to destroy.
 - [X] Ensure that users can't modify content created by other users - Application controller helper methods logged_in? and right_user? ensure that the user can only view certain pages when logged in, and that the user's session id matches the resource's assigned user id.
 - [X] Include user input validations - New contact information & patch information has validations to ensure that code only runs when user fills out the applicable fields.
-It also checks for proper syntax for updating feature.
+HTML required fields require certain fields be completed upon contact creation.
+Params validation in the contacts controller checks for proper syntax for updating feature.
 - [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) - Flash messages installed for user login, user creation, and contact creation features.
 - [X] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code - README was updated to feature similar format to my first project, ten_largest_cities.

 Confirm
-- [X] You have a large number of small Git commits - Definetly need more commits in the middle of the project, but I am learning compared to my first project.
+- [X] You have a large number of small Git commits - need more commits in the middle of the project, but I am learning compared to my first project.
 - [X] Your commit messages are meaningful - Tried to update commit messages to specifically which problem I was tackling and why.
 - [X] You made the changes in a commit that relate to the commit message - I know that I made this mistake a lot earlier on, but I was improving as the project continued.
 - [X] You don't include changes in a commit that aren't related to the commit message - There were a few times this was broken because I got distracted. but improving.